c6ai/vSpace-Vote/README.md

     *   [6.3.1] Documentation for Election Administrator: vSpaceVote should provide (under favorable terms) the election administrator with: technical architecture and system specifications; user handbooks; performance documentation on prior outages or vulnerabilities; threat environment assessment and risk-level overview; source code (for official or third-party inspection); confirmation of data destruction/retention; vulnerability assessment reports conducted in the prior 52 weeks.
     *   [6.3.2] Processes for Independent Observers: vSpaceVote shall document the processes for how independent observers or scrutineers can verify the election, e.g., verifying evidence, observing counting, or handling recounts.
     *   [4.1.13] Secure Password and Key Sharing: All administrator passwords and decryption keys shall be shared securely with the designated election authority, who is solely responsible for safeguarding them.
-    *   [7.1.3.5] Notification of Data Collection and Usage: If the municipality authorizes data processing, election administrators must notify the electorate about data collection and usage, ensuring that all data is de-identified for any product improvements.
+    *   [7.1.3.5] Notification of Data Collection and Usage: If the constituency authorizes data processing, election administrators must notify the electorate about data collection and usage, ensuring that all data is de-identified for any product improvements.
     *   [7.1.3.6] Opt-Out of Product-Improvement Data Collection: vSpaceVote shall include technical measures allowing users to opt out of product-improvement data collection.
 Any data used thusly must never be re-identified.

 ### III.
 User Interface and Accessibility (9.x.x)